PDF Security Blog

 What They Are

-The major identity verification providers — iDenfy, IDWise, Onfido, Jumio, Ondato — offer what is commonly called KYC (Know Your Customer) document verification.
+The major identity proofing providers — iDenfy, IDWise, Onfido, Jumio, Ondato — offer what is commonly called KYC (Know Your Customer) document fraud detection.
 These platforms are genuinely sophisticated, well-engineered products that solve a specific and important problem.

 What KYC platforms are answering, in every case, is a version of this question: "Is this a real identity document, and does it belong to the person submitting it?"